We love to celebrate achievements at Auchengray Primary and are especially interested in what our children do out of school.

 Ewan went to see Scotland play France

-Isaac who went to see Aberdeen play Ross County
+Isaac went to see Aberdeen play Ross County

 To help make learning relevant, Curriculum for Excellence promotes skills for: